 Anyone purchasing the Tribal and Minority Community Toolkit can also purchase one or more state or national CBRS Toolkits at a 50% discount in a single transaction using the discount code "MoreData" at checkout.
 Not sure what you need?
 Download the free trial version.

 The Tribal and Minority Community Toolkit is generously licensed to support a team of five.

 Finally, it is important for interested readers to follow the past and future webinars of the NTIA.
-All three grant programs were discuss in a webinar on March 17th.
-Additional webinars are planned for late April and early May.
+Past webinars and the associated content are archived.
+Future webinars with likely announcements are scheduled for late July and August.